Ben-G/Website/content/portfolio.md

 I am an open book.
 I believe in transparency and [radical candor](https://www.amazon.com/Radical-Candor-Kim-Scott/dp/B01KTIEFEE/ref=sr_1_1?ie=UTF8&qid=1537034596&sr=8-1&keywords=radical+candor) and I work best with teams and peers that share that belief.
 I set a high bar for myself and for others and I love when I receive feedback on how I can improve.
 One of my strongest values is to always follow through on my commitments; I hate dropping balls and very rarely do so.

-I love writing as a tool to shape my thoughts, share them with others and foster discussions - this page is an evidence of that.
+I love writing as a tool to shape my thoughts, share them with others and foster discussions - [my blog](http://blog.benjamin-encz.de/) is an evidence of that.

-I am inpatient, which can be an issue at times.
-I'm working on that, and my one year old daughter is helping in the process.

 Lastly, I care a lot about the personal relationships I build with people.
 I'm still in touch with almost everyone I worked with closely in the past.